 When your child is diagnosed with asthma, don’t make assumptions.
 Whatever you know about asthma may not apply to your child.
 Many experts say that asthma is a spectrum, not a single disease, and asthma in children is often quite different from asthma in adults.
 So don’t settle for a general diagnosis.
 Get the specifics about your child’s condition.
 You will need to know triggers for your child's asthma, what causes them, and the correct use of medications.

 - What changes should I make at home to control my child’s asthma symptoms?
 One of the best ways to control your child’s symptoms is to control her environment.
-By reducing exposure to items that trigger asthma symptoms, such as dust and mold, you can reduce the problems they cause.
+By reducing exposure to asthma triggers such as dust and mold, you can reduce the problems they cause.
 Ask the doctor for tips on simple fixes that will help you reduce your child's symptoms at home.

 - Does my child need allergy testing?
 Allergy testing is a way of finding out which specific allergens might be causing your child’s symptoms.
 It’s not fool-proof, and often addressing the most common triggers will improve your child’s symptoms.
 But if making the usual adjustments gets you nowhere, allergy testing might show you if there are potential allergens your child needs to avoid.

 - What asthma drugs will my child need and why?
 If your child’s doctor recommends medicine, get the details.
 Why is your doctor choosing this particular drug to treat asthma in children?
 What are the side effects and risks?
 How is this asthma medicine used and how often will your child need to take it?
 Is it daily or only needed during flare-ups?
 Should I worry about during coughs and colds?
 A common concern among parents who hear that their child will need to take inhaled steroids to control his asthma is their effect on growth.
 The consensus among experts is that daily inhaled steroid use causes a small decrease in growth during the first year of treatment, but that this difference disappears in subsequent years.